 Sometimes, your reasons for unleashing on your ex may be legitimate.
 In other circumstances, however, you may use your ex as a punching bag simply because you are stressed about the divorce process in general — not because he or she made some egregious error.
 Consider working with a therapist, who can ease your emotional burden and help you develop more effective communication skills.
 If your spouse is willing, attend couples therapy — it’s just as valuable for divorcing spouses as it is for those who remain married.

-If you desire, above all else, to keep your divorce amicable, the Brown Law Offices can help you achieve this goal.
+If you desire, above all else, to keep your divorce amicable, the law firm of Barna, Guzy & Steffen, Ltd. can help you achieve this goal.
 Reach out today to learn more about our approach to family law in Minnesota.